julepka/leleka/README.md

 server.listen(process.env.PORT || 5000);
 ```
 * **`renderPage(req, res)`** Renders index.html.
-* **`getTransactions(req, res)`** Sets result output parametrs and passes input data from *index.html* to *main.js*.
+* **`getTransactions(req, res)`** Sets result output parameters and passes input data from *index.html* to *main.js*.
 * **`checkCredentialsReq(req)`** Returns *false* if any of needed fields is empty.

-### main.js
+### <a name="mainja"></a>main.js

 The main data operations are described in this file, it has main business logic of the application.

 * **`makeCSV(credentials, date, callback, currency)`** Gets transactions list using *paypal-classic-api* and passes it to currency convertion filter or to output depending on input data.
 It is called from *server.js*.
 * **`createTransactions(paypal, startRaw, endRaw, callback, recursionNumber)`** Makes a request to PayPal to get transactions.
 Maximum number of transactions that PayPal can send in respons is 100.
-If the number of received transactions is 100 then function uses recursion to get all transactions and adds them to one list.
+If the number of received transactions is 100, then function uses recursion to get all transactions and adds them to one list.
 * **`processTransactions(error, transactions, currency, callback)`** Checks if transactions list is valid.
 If the list is empty it calls a function to create an empty output file.
-If there are transactions in the list, function passes them to currency convertion filter and then to output.
+If there are transactions in the list, function passes them to currency conversion filter and then to output.
-* **`clean (transaction, currency)`** Is currency convertion filter.
-It returns a list of transactions that is filtered.
-It uses *rules.js* to detect currency convertion transactions.
-It stores this transactions in separate lists and adds flags to NETMAIN column.
+* **`clean (transaction, currency)`** Is currency conversion filter.
+It returns a filtered list of transactions.
+It uses *rules.js* to detect currency conversion transactions.
+It stores these transactions in separate lists and adds flags to NETMAIN column.
 * **`convert(data, callback)`** Converts list of transactions to .csv file using `fast-csv`.
 * **`function getHeader(data)`** Return a list of table headers.

-### rules.js
+### <a name="rulesjs"></a>rules.js

-This file contains 6 rules that detect currency convertion transactions.
-To do that functions check fields of thransaction.
+This file contains 6 rules that detect currency conversion transactions.
+Functions check fields of transaction to detect conversions.
 This file is used by *main.js*.

-* **`isOtherCurrency(trans, cur)`** Returns true for the first transaction in currency convertion process, when someone pays you money in other currency.
+* **`isOtherCurrency(trans, cur)`** Returns true for the first transaction in currency conversion process, when someone pays you money in other currency.
-* **`isConvertOut(trans, cur)`** Returns true for currency convertion transaction, when PayPal takes away money to convert to other currency.
-This function is for situation when someone payed you in other currency.
+* **`isConvertOut(trans, cur)`** Returns true for currency conversion transaction, when PayPal takes away money to convert to other currency.
+This function is for situation when someone paid you in other currency.
-* **`isConvertIn(trans, cur)`** Returns true for currency convertion transaction, when PayPal gives you back money in your currency after converting from other currency.
-This function is for situation when someone payed you in other currency.
+* **`isConvertIn(trans, cur)`** Returns true for currency conversion transaction, when PayPal gives you back money in your currency after converting from other currency.
+This function is for situation when someone paid you in other currency.
-* **`isBuyOperation(trans, cur)`** Returns true for the first transaction in currency convertion process, when you pay someone who accepts other currency than yours.
+* **`isBuyOperation(trans, cur)`** Returns true for the first transaction in currency conversion process, when you pay someone who accepts other currency than yours.
-* **`isBuyCurrencyOut(trans, cur)`** Returns true for currency convertion transaction, when PayPal takes away money to convert to other currency.
-This function is for situation when you payed someone in other currency.
+* **`isBuyCurrencyOut(trans, cur)`** Returns true for currency conversion transaction, when PayPal takes away money to convert to other currency.
+This function is for situation when you paid someone in other currency.
-* **`isBuyCurrencyIn(trans, cur)`** Returns true for currency convertion transaction, when PayPal gives you back money in your currency after converting from other currency.
-This function is for situation when you payed someone in other currency.
+* **`isBuyCurrencyIn(trans, cur)`** Returns true for currency conversion transaction, when PayPal gives you back money in your currency after converting from other currency.
+This function is for situation when you paid someone in other currency.

-If the format of PayPal fields changes in future, this rules will have to be modified.
-And function that uses this rules will need modifications too.
+If the format of PayPal fields changes in the future, these rules will have to be modified, and function that uses these rules will need modifications too.

-### validate.js
+### <a name="validatejs"></a>validate.js

 Application uses .validate (jQuery Validation Plugin) to check if input data is correct:
 - *Username* is not empty